CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 2.	their relevance to **AAS Automated and Autonomous Systems that are transacting**.

-3.	relevance at least as model to tackle Contract Law AALE implications, so as to …
+3.	and their relevance at least as model to tackle Contract Law AALE implications, so as to ...

-4.	surface a few more **AALE design requirements & legal engineering success metrics.**
+4.	... surface a few more **AALE design requirements & legal engineering success metrics.**

-5.	key-takeaway in AAS context: **need clear _attribution_ to a responsible legal person.**
+5.	key-takeaway in AAS context: **need clear _attribution_ to a responsible legal person...**

-6.	avoid **accountability gap for the potential harm & damage** such AAS could cause.
+6.	... to avoid **accountability gap for the potential harm & damage** such AAS could cause.

 7.	consider appropriate, usable and effective measures for **_attribution_ in AAS context.**

 8.	such attribution measures to focus on **acts and/or consequences of acts of AAS ...**

-9.	… by **linking ownership, control & accountability _back to responsible parties._**
+9. ... by **linking ownership, control & accountability _back to responsible parties._**

 10.	clearly visible **license plates** required for vehicles suggest **analogous AAS pathways.**